 - Does your lubricant manufacturer have OEM approvals?

 The answers to these key questions will help ensure which tests should be carried out on the oil samples and how often they should be taken.

 When was the last time your oils were analysed and tested?

 The smooth running and ongoing performance of costly equipment and machinery is critical, which is why we offer all industries a free Lubricant Health Check to help protect your machinery and equipment against wear and tear.
 Our experts will assess your lubricants at our analysis laboratory to let you know if it’s time to change oils yet.

 Take advantage of our oil analysis services to identify any issues within your lubricating systems to help avoid downtime disaster.

-Or alternatively, call 0330 123 1444 to speak to a member of the team to book your oils test.
+Alternatively, call 0330 123 1444 to speak to a member of the team to book your oil test.